 - The root entity type should be "sample"

-- The r1_fasta attribute field should be the column header you used for the fasta input file
+R1_fastqshould be the column header you used for the fastq (input) file

 - The sample_id attribute should be "this.sample_id"

 Then save and launch as before.